-You will enjoy this course if you enjoy looking at world events with an analytical eye, hoping to find reasons for, and solutions to, the many problems that our world faces.
+You enjoy looking at world events with an analytical eye, hoping to find reasons for and solutions to the many problems that our world faces.
 You enjoy problem-solving and figuring out how things work and how they are put together.
 You want to understand the economic factors that will impact on your future career, life and happiness.
 You have a logical, methodical approach to work and problem-solving.

 Skills you'll gain

-By studying A Level Economics you will develop a broad range of skills, applicable to your future lives and careers.
+By studying A Level Economics you will develop a broad range of skills, applicable to their future lives and careers.

 - Data analysis and numerical skills.

-- An understanding of the key economic factors which will influence the world in which we live.
+- An understanding of the key economic factors which will influence the world in which they live.

 After Long Road

-The subject is also popular as a third choice with students progressing to totally unrelated fields, with Yacht design and Fashion being recent examples.
+The subject is also popular as a third choice with students progressing to totally unrelated fields, with Yacht design and Fashion being recent example.

 Other students move into employment, often via the apprenticeship route, with accountancy being a favourite, although far from the only option.